JGI-Bioinformatics/HybridLPA/README.md

 PowerGraph(https://github.com/jegonzal/PowerGraph) also provide LPA program which can be got from github.

 *Remark:* Since this step is purely graph clustering, actually any graph clustering algorithms can be used providing it can work on graphs of billions edges.

+## Example Runs

+Please find sbatch scripts of sample runs on [LAWRENCIUM](https://sites.google.com/a/lbl.gov/high-performance-computing-services-group/lbnl-supercluster/lawrencium) in [misc/example](misc/example) folder.

+When running the programs, make sure there are enough nodes to hold all the data in memory.
+Although some programs support storing temporary data in disk, but it will make the progress quite slow.